|Location: New York||Salary: Competitive|

 Well capitalised UAE Sovereign Wealth Fund with a growing NYC office.

-Associate for investments focusing on the large cap consumer space.
+VP of investments focusing on the large cap technology space.

-The successful candidate will need experience in the M&A investment banking space, having run deals end to end.
-The preference is to find someone with significant Consumer experience, however this is something that they are willing to be flexible on for the right candidate, provided you have mid to large cap private equity buyout experience.
+The successful candidate will need experience in the Private Equity investment space, having run deals end to end.
+The preference is to find someone with significant technology experience, however this is something that they are willing to be flexible on for the right candidate, provided you have mid to large cap private equity buyout experience.

 - Highly analytical skillset.
 You will need excellent understanding of financial analysis and valuation techniques as you will spend extensive time going through public and private filings of potential investments.